-Suburban Marin county is a dog lover's paradise, with its many creekside and tree-lined trails and walking paths.
-After school dropoff, I join the ranks of Nike-clad moms, fit elders, professional dog-walkers, and erudite, slightly greying early-retired dads in the morning dog walk.
-It's a suburban legend that dogs and their owners grow more alike over time until you can't tell who is taking whom for a walk!
-I have certainly seen my share of heavyset Bulldog owners and blonde, coifed women walking Bouviers, but then again, my brain was primed to look for similarities and ignore differences.
-To get a more objective view, I took a look at the latest scientific findings about pet ownership and now bring you some hot-off-the-press findings about which stereotypes are actually true.
+Suburban Marin County is a dog lover's paradise, with its many creekside and tree-lined trails and walking paths.
+After school dropoff, I join the ranks of Nike-clad moms, fit elders, professional dog-walkers, and slightly graying early-retired dads in a morning dog walk.
+It's a suburban legend that dogs and their owners grow more alike over time—I have certainly seen my share of heavyset Bulldog owners and blonde, coifed women walking Bouviers, but then again, my brain was primed to look for similarities and ignore differences.
+For a more objective view of the myths and facts about pet ownership, I took a look at some key recent scientific findings:Are Owners of More Aggressive Dog Breeds More Hostile?

 Does Owning a Pet Make You Healthier?

 Many studies have looked at this relationship in healthy people, those with chronic illness, the elderly, and nursing-home residents, and dog ownership has consistently been linked to more variability (flexibility) in how the heart adapts to stressful circumstances, lower heart rate and blood pressure, less pain, and a substantially lower incidence of heart attack or stroke across periods of 10 years or longer.
 Most studies have looked at dog ownership, but some have included cats.